Allergies and Tinnitus: How Are They Connected?

 Nasal congestion from any cause can worsen tinnitus, whether from allergy symptoms, chronic sinus infections, excess mucus, or runny nose from a virus (e.g., a cold or COVID).
 The mucus buildup from nasal congestion can block the Eustachian tube.
 As described above, this leads to a slight hearing loss, which in turn amplifies internal sounds like tinnitus.

 When severe, nasal congestion can also cause fluid to build up in the middle ear, making the conductive hearing loss even worse.
 Chronic mucus buildup can lead to ear infections.
-That’s why with sinus infections and ear infections, tinnitus can seem worse.
+That's why with sinus infections and ear infections, the tinnitus can seem worse.
 It can also sometimes lead to pulsatile tinnitus, when you hear the pulsing of your heart in your ears.

 Clogged ears and allergy symptoms can present in various ways, including: